Model Profiles

 Supervisors

-PCEP was implemented by 13 supervisors in 2022.
-The model requires a high school diploma or equivalent; a bachelor’s or master’s degree is recommended.
+PCEP was implemented by 18 supervisors in 2023.
+The model requires supervisors to have a high school diploma or equivalent; a bachelor’s or master’s degree is recommended.
 Supervisors must have experience in early education, home visiting, and child health and/or development.
 Experience supervising staff and working with children and families is recommended.

 Where is the model implemented?